 - the evidence based guidance for age appropriate content

 - a focus on the drugs to which young people are most likely to be exposed to.
 This includes medications, tobacco, alcohol and cannabis.

-Use the Drug education in NSW government schools fact sheet (PDF 289KB) to inform members of the school community.
+Use the Drug education in NSW government schools fact sheet to inform members if the school community.

 Drug education research and rationale

 Drug education should begin before children and young people are likely to face situations when they are exposed to drugs or in drug related situations, required to make decisions about drug use and before behavioural patterns have become established.

 The potential for drug related harm to affect young people, along with other health and social issues is influenced by a range of factors that occur in the many different domains of their lives, including the community, family and school.

 Young people who have begun to use drugs need safety messages about risks and how to reduce risks, including how to reduce or stop use.